John Kelly Claims Civil War Caused By Lack Of Compromise. History Shows Otherwise

 His comment was swiftly countered by confounded observers, who pointed out that the Civil War was fought over slavery and that compromising on slavery would be morally unconscionable — and that the country did strike such compromises for decades and they did not, in fact, prevent war.

 Kelly's remarks came after host Laura Ingraham asked about a church taking down historical plaques, implicitly raising the larger issue of the removal of Confederate statues and monuments across America.
-(The exchange begins around the 5:27 mark in the video below.)
+(The exchange begins around the 5:27 mark in the video.)

 Kelly said he thought applying contemporary standards of ethics to the past is "very very dangerous" and demonstrates "a lack of appreciation of history."
 He praised the "men and women of good faith on both sides" of the Civil War who followed their "conscience" in their fight.